 - 【 Photo: Assorted pancakes 】

-Tongyeong, a coastal community, has an abundance of fresh seafood, making it the best feature of Tongyeong bibimbap.
+The coastal city of Tongyeong has an abundance of fresh seafood, making it the best feature of Tongyeong bibimbap.
 Namul and vegetables are served on steamed rice and then mixed with shrimp, clams, and mussels blanched in boiling water and seasoned with sauce.
-If this process is too cumbersome for you, you can throw all the namul and vegetables in a pan and fry them in a rich seafood broth.
+If this process is too cumbersome for you, you can throw all the vegetables in a pan and fry them in a rich seafood broth.
 This dish goes perfectly with clams and tofu soup.
-Tongyeong is also known for sea squirt bibimbap.
+Tongyeong is also known for meonggae (sea squirt) bibimbap.

-Jinju bibimbap is a unique local food of Jinju in Gyeongsangnam-do.
-It is served with vegetables including cooked fern brakes and bean sprouts on top of steamed rice.
+Jinju in Gyeongsangnam-do also has a unique take on bibimbap.
+It is served with vegetables including cooked fern bracken and bean sprouts on top of steamed rice.
 Then, minced beef and jang guk (clear soybean soup) is mixed in a bowl and served after being garnished with cheongpo (mung bean jelly), yukhoe (beef tartare), and red pepper sauce.
 Yukhoe is the symbol of Jinju bibimbap, but the cooked beef version is also served.
-Yukhoe-bibimbap can be commonly found on the menu of restaurants in Jinju, which trace back to the 1920s, when Seoul and Jinju emerged as active markets in the cattle trade.
+Yukhoe bibimbap can be commonly found on the menu of restaurants in Jinju, which trace back to the 1920s, when Jinju emerged as an active market in the cattle trade.

 Bibimbap in the sky